tkazec/essays/crush/essay.md

 ## 1. Analyze

 ## 2. Crush
+This part is relatively simple.
+One thing to note is that the algorithm is recursive: Each pass, it analyzes the current code and crushes a single reocurring substring, and then repeats the process on the result until there are no more worthwhile replacements.

+Selects a free character, then analyzes the code using the previously explained search function.
+Uses split and join to safely replace every occurance of the selected substring with the selected character.
+Then, adds one final occurance of the character and the original substring to the end of the result.
+Record that the character was used.
+Repeats until no good substrings are left to crush.

+	while ((chr = free.pop()) && (substr = search(code))) {
+		code = code.split(substr).join(chr) + chr + substr;
+		used = chr + used;
+	}

 ## 3. Wrap up

 ## Unpacking
 This is where it all comes together (or apart?).